First time visiting Warsaw! A 2-day, 1-night plan to enjoy the city on a budget [Carefully selected by a Polish resident]

 Duration: 1 hour

-A recommended spot that is not often mentioned in guidebooks is the rooftop garden of the university library.
-The modern design and the abundant greenery on the building and rooftop are soothing!
+A lesser-known gem not often featured in guidebooks is the rooftop garden of the university library.

-The garden is divided into upper and lower parts, the upper part is open from April 1st to the end of October each year, and the lower part is open all year round.
+The garden consists of two levels — the upper section, open from April 1 to the end of October, and the lower section, which remains open all year round.

 Anyone can freely go up to the rooftop garden.